pressbooks/pressbooks-cas-sso/readme.txt

 composer require pressbooks/pressbooks-cas-sso
 ```

-Or, download the latest version from the releases page and unzip it into your WordPress plugin directory): https://github.com/pressbooks/pressbooks-cas-sso/releases
+Or, download the latest version from the releases page and unzip it into your WordPress plugin directory: https://github.com/pressbooks/pressbooks-cas-sso/releases

 Then, activate and configure the plugin at the Network level.